 Did you know that feathery fresh carrot tops were worn to adorn hair in Shakespeare's day?

-Today it's carrots' vibrant orange pigment, known as carotene, that's getting attention.
+Today, it's carrots' vibrant orange pigment, known as carotene, that's getting attention.
 Beta carotene turns into vitamin A, a powerful antioxidant vitamin.
 New research suggests that carrots' carotenoids may also reduce cancer risk, slow aging and reduce some diabetes-related symptoms.
-In farmer's markets, heirloom carrots — scarlet, maroon, golden yellow, purple — are showing up, contributing still other antioxidants (such as anthocyanins in purple carrots).
+In farmers markets, heirloom carrots — scarlet, maroon, golden yellow, purple — are showing up, contributing other antioxidants such as anthocyanins in purple carrots.

-Raw carrots are not recommended for preschool-aged children (those 4 years old and under) because of the possibility of choking.
-Cooked or smashed carrots are fine.
+Raw carrots are not recommended for children 4 years old or younger due to the possibility of choking.
+Instead, serve cooked or smashed carrots.